 She wore a new Cartier necklace and earrings from the jeweller's 'Trinity' collection (ID by @AnnieElizabethN), and also her trusty Cartier Ballon Bleu de Cartier Small Stainless Steel Bracelet Watch.

 On her feet were her Tod's Burgundy Fringed Leather Pumps.

 The Duke and Duchess of Cambridge began their day at Les Invalides, a site that supports veterans, as well as victims of the recent Paris attacks.

 The next stop for the Duke and Duchess was Musée d’Orsay, an art museum on the left bank of the Seine.
 It is housed in a former railway station that was built between 1898 and 1900.

 The royal couple then headed to the Trocadéro near the Eiffel Tower to visit “Les Voisins in Action”, a event which highlights the strong ties between the young people of France and the UK.

 And finally, they posed for a photo in front of Paris' top tourist attraction, the Eiffel Tower.

 For William and Kate's final event of Royal Visit Paris, they will attend a Wales v France 6 Nations Rugby game at the Stade de France.
 We expect Kate to make a wardrobe change for the occasion.
 Stay tuned!

-Here's a closer look at the detail on the bodice.
+Here's a closer look at Kate's beautiful up-do.